 Clinical AI Researcher

-Assissted with a study on clinician attitudes toward LLM adoption and oversight in healthcare.
-Currently studying if AI can safely triage patients with respect to ethical frameworks.
+Completed a study on clinician attitudes toward LLM adoption and oversight in healthcare.
+Currently leading a study evaluating LLM consistency in triage decision-making in clinical settings.

 Surgical Ethics Researcher & Logistics Co-Coordinator